Cyber Partisans: History and actions

 The Cyber Partisans originated in September 2020 after the 2020 Belarusian presidential election and subsequent protests against its falsification by Alexander Lukashenko.
 The protests were brutally suppressed by the government's police and security forces.

 Initially, actions by the group were symbolic: group members hacked state news websites (All-National TV, Belarus-1) and streamed videos showing scenes of police brutality, and inserted the names of Lukashenko and the minister of Internal Affairs, Yury Karayeu, to a police most wanted list.
 The group also hacked government websites to add the white-red-white flag, which is favored by the Belarusian dissidents, over the official red and green flag of the country.

 Cyber Partisans work together with the BYPOL group, which consists of former Belarusian police officers working against Lukashenko's government.
 Their knowledge of database structure helps to plan and execute the Partisans' moves.

-In July 2021, Cyber Partisans hacked the Ministry of Internal Affairs' most sensitive databases.
+In July 2021, Cyber Partisans cracked the Ministry of Internal Affairs' most sensitive databases.
 The group obtained a large volume of material, includes the archive of almost 2 million minutes of secretly recorded phone conversation audio; lists of alleged police informants; personal information about top government officials; and video footage gathered from police drones and detention centers.
 The group also obtained the databases for passports, all registered motor vehicles, recordings from the cameras in the Okrestina prison's isolation cells, and mortality statistics.
 The group shared these data with the journalists who calculated the excess mortality during the COVID-19 pandemic in Belarus.
 They concluded that from March 2020 to March 2021, this figure was 32,000 people, 14.4 times more than the authorities reported.
 The group published passport data of Lukashenko and his sons to prove that they really hacked that database.
 The authenticity of the data was also demonstrated by data on journalists from Current Time TV, which the Partisans provided to Current Time at the outlet's request to prove the veracity of the leak.